 Our tool provides a range of estimated average costs based on some general information you provide.
 For an exact quote, you’ll need to do some further research or contact a travel agent specializing in Disney.

 - Hotel rates vary on a nightly basis.
 Different hotels within the same category of resort can have different prices for the same night.
 Some rooms charge a premium based on view.
 Prices for the exact same room on the exact same night can vary depending on how soon or how late you book.
 With that in mind, our calculator factors in an estimated average cost, but cannot produce an exact cost.

 - Theme park tickets are priced based on a demand calendar, so different days have different pricing.
-Our calculator uses an estimated average cost based on the time of year, but does not produce an exact cost.
+Also, each park is priced differently; February 13 at EPCOT is priced differently than February 13 at Magic Kingdom.
+Our calculator uses an estimated average cost based on the time of year and price range among the parks, but does not produce an exact cost.

 Multiple hotel rooms

 Our Disney calculator presumes that everyone will be staying in a single hotel room.
 If you have a larger travel party, this may not be possible.
 While Disney World does have some Disney Deluxe Villa accommodations that hold a large number of people, most regular rooms hold 4-5 people.
 If you need more than one hotel room, you should divide your party up and run the calculator once for each hotel room.